ppolyzos/demo-mlsa-functions/README.md

 ![Stateful Wokflows using Azure Durable Functions](assets/img/durable-functions-demo.jpg)

-This is a demo for my presentation Stateful Workflows using Azure Durable Functions in http://summeringreece.studentambassadors.gr/.
+This is a set of demos related to Azure Functions.

 # Setup